NoahR02/simple_cpp_library/README.md

 # simple_cpp_library
-I don't like the C++ standard library, so this will be what I use in my future projects.
+My simple C++ standard library that I will use in my future projects.